Aller-Couleur/handlebars-i18n/readme.md

 ![GitHub stars](https://img.shields.io/github/stars/fwalzel/handlebars-i18n?style=social)

+## Key Features & Advantages

+- lightweight and well tested
+- allows custom presets per language
+- supports Typescript
+- comes with an optional CLI for automatic Translations via DeepL

+## Please Support

+`handlebars-i18n` is free but not free of value.
 If you use handlebars-i18n in a professional context, I’d be delighted if you

 [![BuyMeACoffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/fwalzel)

 ## Install